Fr4cK5/spear/README.md

 # Note

-- The right version to use is Spear-Native `./native/Spear-Native.ahk`
+- Spear-Native `./native/Spear-Native.ahk` is the the prefered
 - The normal version `./normal/Spear.ahk` is deprecated.
-If you use it expect
+If you use it, expect
     - No further updates
     - Less features
     - Bugs